p-slash/lyspeq/README.md

 + [GSL](https://www.gnu.org/software/gsl/) is needed for some integration and interpolation.
 + [Python3](https://www.python.org), [Numpy](http://www.numpy.org) and [Scipy](http://www.numpy.org) are needed for fitting.
 + [MPI](https://www.open-mpi.org) is needed to enable parallel computing.
-+ [CBLAS] and [LAPACKE].
++ CBLAS and LAPACKE.
 I have been mostly using [MKL](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl.html#gs.932925) and [OpenBLAS](http://www.openblas.net).
 [ATLAS](http://math-atlas.sourceforge.net) has been passing simple `make test`, but not fully validated.
 The compiler flags will depend on the system specifics.
 Modify Makefile accordingly.
 To link one of these libraries to `gsl_cblas`, remove `-lgslcblas` from `LDLIBS`.
 For ATLAS, add `-lcblas -latlas` to `LDLIBS` in your Makefile.
 To link OpenBLAS, add `-lopenblas`.
 Intel has [link line advisor](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor).
 + [CFITSIO](https://heasarc.gsfc.nasa.gov/fitsio/) for reading picca files.

 Compile and Install